 Yesler Terrace Phase III – Red Cedar

 Red Cedar is the second of three apartment projects that Auburn has completed as a part of the Yesler Terrace redevelopment for the Seattle Housing Authority (SHA).
-We performed the full-mechanical engineering, design and installation for the job.
+We performed full-mechanical engineering, design, and installation for the job.
 The HVAC scope included variable refrigerant flow (VRF) and in-unit energy recover vents (ERVs).
 In addition to plumbing for 119 residential units, the project included a solar preheat system.
 We also provided all the piping for the refrigeration and set of significant equipment.

 - General Contractor: Andersen Construction